Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 = 2.0.2 [DEV] =
 ##### Bug Fixes
 * Fix deprecated warning on the strpost function passing a null value
+* Fix: 'Include Post' filter not working properly when adding more than one post

 ##### Block Name Changes
 * Post Author → Post Autho Box